Malipolishivani330/self-healing-gitops-platform/README.md

 Benefits:

-- Service networking
+- Simplified local development
-- Simplified development
+- Automatic service networking
-- Faster testing
+- Consistent development environment
 - Centralized container management

 ---

-# ☸️ Kubernetes Deployment
+# ☸️ Kubernetes & Helm Deployment

-After validating the application using Docker Compose, the platform was migrated to Kubernetes for orchestration.
+After validating the application with Docker Compose, the platform was deployed on Kubernetes and packaged using Helm.

-Each application component was deployed as an independent Kubernetes workload.
+Helm enables reusable, configurable, and repeatable Kubernetes deployments by converting static Kubernetes manifests into reusable templates.

 ---